Price-based Dispatch Mode

 Automatic operation strategy

-After completing price segmentation, the system will automatically execute corresponding actions based on your preset strategies, for example:
+After completing price segmentation, the system will automatically execute corresponding actions according to your preset strategy, for example:

 • During low prices → automatically charge to increase stored energy

-• During high prices → automatically discharge to reduce high-price purchases or participate in arbitrage
+• During high prices → automatically discharge to reduce high-cost purchases or participate in arbitrage

 • During extremely low prices (negative prices) → prioritize storing energy to fully utilize market opportunities

-The system will continuously track market price changes and respond promptly when conditions are met to ensure strategies remain synchronized with the market.
+The system continuously tracks market price changes and responds promptly when conditions are met, ensuring strategies remain synchronized with the market.

-In some countries and regions, users' electricity contracts do not directly use the original EPEX SPOT prices but maintain a positive correlation with market trading prices, for example:
+In some countries and regions, a user’s tariff contract does not directly use the EPEX SPOT raw price but is positively correlated to the market trading price, for example:

 Where: